junedacaya/L-wingSolarPanelInteractiveDisplay/README.md

 ## Bill of Material and Budget

 The billing below are just the 4 major components of the PLC as shown above.
-Apart from the major components, you need to buy a mini-USB connector to connect the components into the PC in order for you to code the flatform.
+Apart from the major components, you need to buy a mini-USB($7 cad) connector to connect the components into the PC in order for you to code the flatform.
 All purchase I've made were free from delivery fees because DigiKey offers free deliveries more than $100 and I also have a amazon prime where I ordered my mini-USB connector.
 All in all, I would suggest that you order the parts at one go so that you will be able to avail the free one day delivery offered by DigiKey.
-A total of $150 cad would be sufficient for the whole project.
+A total of under $150 cad would be sufficient for the whole project.
 <img src="https://github.com/junedacaya/L-wingSolarPanelInteractiveDisplay/blob/master/documentation/proof%20of%20purchase.PNG?raw=true">

 ## Time Commitment